 Doctors usually advise stopping life support when there is no hope left for recovery.
 The organs are no longer able to function on their own.
 Keeping the treatment going at that point may draw out the process of dying and may also be costly.

 Choosing to remove life support usually means that the person will die within hours or days.
 The timing depends on what treatment is stopped.
 People tend to stop breathing and die soon after a ventilator shuts off, though some do start breathing again on their own.
-If he is not taking in any fluids, he will usually die within several days of a feeding tube removal, though he may survive for as long as a week or two.
+If they are not taking in any fluids, they will usually die within several days of a feeding tube removal, though they may survive for as long as a week or two.

 When someone is unconscious or not of sound mind, doctors and family members decide when life support measures should stop.
-It's a hard decision, especially if the sick person hasn't previously discussed his end-of-life wishes with his family.
+It's a hard decision, especially if the sick person hasn't previously discussed their end-of-life wishes with their family.
 Doctors encourage family members to focus on what they think their loved one would want.

 It's important to remember that it's the underlying condition, not the removal of life support, that actually causes someone to die, and doctors will do all they can to keep your loved one comfortable.